sequra/sequra-style/.github/PULL_REQUEST_TEMPLATE.md

 ### Is this a rectricting or expanding change?

+**_[RESTRICTING|EXPANDING] change**

-_[RESTRICTING|EXPANDING] Restricting changes are those that limit the current style or add new rules, while expanding changes are those that remove rules or relax the current ones._
+_Restricting changes are those that limit the current style or add new rules, while expanding changes are those that remove rules or relax the current ones._

 ### References
 * **Issue:** _jira issue goes here, if suggesting a new feature or change, please discuss it in an issue first_